cheap-glitch/vue-cli-plugin-sitemap/README.md

 ### Dynamic routes
-If you use dynamic routes (e.g. `/user/:id`), you must either provide some slugs to generate the corresponding URLs, or set the `ignoreRoute` option to true:
+If you use dynamic routes (e.g. `/user/:id`), you must either provide some slugs to generate the corresponding URLs (or set the `ignoreRoute` option to true):
 ```javascript
 // src/routes.js